genn-team/genn/userproject/MBody1_project/README.txt

-DEBUG=0 or DEBUG=1 (default 0): Whether to run in a debugger FTYPE=DOUBLE of FTYPE=FLOAT (default FLOAT): What floating point type to use REUSE=0 or REUSE=1 (default 0): Whether to reuse generated connectivity from an earlier run CPU_ONLY=0 or CPU_ONLY=1 (default 0): Whether to compile in (CUDA independent) "CPU only" mode.
+DEBUG=0 or DEBUG=1 (default 0): Whether to run in a debugger FTYPE=DOUBLE of FTYPE=FLOAT (default FLOAT): What floating point type to use REUSE=0 or REUSE=1 (default 0): Whether to reuse generated connectivity from an earlier run BITMASK=0 or BITMASK=1 (default 0): Whether to use bitmasks to represent sparse PN->KC connectivity.
+CPU_ONLY=0 or CPU_ONLY=1 (default 0): Whether to compile in (CUDA independent) "CPU only" mode.

 An example invocation of generate_run is: